 5 Tips for Writing Perfect Recruiting Email Subject Lines

 First impressions count.
-A firm handshake, a friendly smile, a well-pressed shirt, the freshest of underwear; all of these shallow and inconsequential things contribute positively to how you are perceived by others.
+A firm handshake, a friendly smile, a well-pressed shirt, the freshest of underwear; all of these shallow and inconsequential things contribute positively to how others perceive you.
 Despite what your grandma said, books are inevitably judged by their covers.

 So how do you ensure your digital handshake is just as enticing as the physical version?

-The ideal subject line will be a combination of clear, impactful and succinct.
+The ideal recruiting email subject lines will be a combination of clear, impactful, and succinct.
 It will outline why the recipient should open the email, get them excited about doing so, and convey this distinct and exciting message in as few words as possible.
-It may seem like an impossible combination but keeping these attributes top of mind is key to getting your email opened and your message read.
+It may seem like an impossible combination, but keeping these attributes top of mind is key to getting your email opened and your message read.

 Let’s break it down.

 Why clarity?
 Murky or misleading headlines will get your email sent straight to the trash bin.
 Getting marked as SPAM can ruin your reputation- preventing future emails from reaching candidate inboxes.

 How do you make an impact?
 Being impactful is all about being personal and standing out from a crowded, noisy inbox.
 Stay away from generic subject lines and think about providing a memorable twist.
 For instance, consider testing a friendly emoji and see how it impacts your open rates:

 Finally, why so short?
 Well, according to the email deliverability experts at Return Path, recipients are most likely to read email subject lines that stay between 61 and 70 characters.

 As an example, consider a short, engaging subject line like, “Can we grab coffee?” vs. a long, roundabout way of saying the same thing: